-The U.S. Fish and Wildlife Service (USFWS) lists the Federally-threatened Piping Plover (Charadrius melodus), Red Knot (Calidris canutus rufa), seabeach amaranth (Amaranthus pumilus), and Northern Long Eared Bat (Myotis septentrionalis) as potentially occurring in the study area.
-The nearest occurrences of the Piping Plover nesting are Seven Presidents Park to the South (approximately 3 miles) and Sandy Hook National Seashore to the north (between 4 and 7 miles).
-However, there is no designated critical habitat for any of the listed species in the study area, and the USFWS has no records of any of the listed species occurring there.
+The U.S. Fish and Wildlife Service (USFWS) lists the Federally-threatened Piping Plover (Charadrius melodus), Red Knot (Calidris canutus rufa), seabeach amaranth (Amaranthus pumilus), and Northern long-eared Bat (Myotis septentrionalis) as potentially occurring in the study area.
+However, there is no designated critical habitat for any of the listed species in the study area of downtown Sea Bright, and the USFWS has no records of any of the listed species occurring there.
+ESA concurrence was received March 8, 2017 (Appendix E).